How would you define your style?

 Wedding coverage includes the edited full resolution digital images that you can make your own prints from.
 You may also purchase prints, wall portraits and canvases separately.
 Prints include retouching, are printed on professional grade paper, and sprayed with a lasting protective finish.

-I have a wonderful second shooter/photojournalist who comes along with me for a small additional fee.
-My second shooter captures your wedding day from different angles and view points in mostly a documentary approach, as well as helps organize group photos and attends to other details.
+We have a wonderful second shooter/photojournalist who comes along for a small additional fee.
+The second shooter captures your wedding day from different angles and view points in mostly a documentary approach, as well as helps organize group photos and attends to other details.
+If you have an extra large wedding party, having a second shooter really makes the difference!

 Yes, of course!
-These are not only great photos for the both of you, but a great time to get to know me and start planning your vision for your wedding day.
+These are not only great photos for the both of you, but a great time to get to know your photographer and start planning your vision for your wedding day.

 What is a boudoir session?

 Boudoir, also known as a glamour or pinup, are intimate portraits of the bride.
 These boudoir style photographs are a rising trend among brides and are often used as a gift for the groom and may also be used as a keepsake for the bride.
-I have one of the only boudoir-specfic studios in Seattle and invite you to visit my boudoir website.
+Cheryl has one of the only boudoir-specfic studios in Seattle!
+Visit her boudoir website for more information.

 I love black and white photographs, do you shoot in black and white?

-Yes, I love black and white photographs too!
+Yes, we love black and white photographs too!
 All images are delivered in both color and black and white versions.

 How long have you been shooting weddings?